slackapi/java-slack-sdk/docs/content/guides/socket-mode.md

 ---
-layout: default
-title: "Socket Mode"
 lang: en
 ---

 # Socket Mode

 With [Socket Mode](https://api.slack.com/apis/connections/socket), instead of creating a server with endpoints that Slack sends payloads to, the app will instead connect to Slack via a WebSocket connection and receive data from Slack over the socket connection.
-In this SDK, **bolt-socket-mode**, a Bolt framework extension for building Socket Mode enabled apps, is available since version 1.5.
+In this SDK, `bolt-socket-mode`, a Bolt framework extension for building Socket Mode enabled apps, is available since version 1.5.

-### Slack App Configuration
+## Slack App Configuration

 To enable Socket Mode, visit the [Slack App configuration page](http://api.slack.com/apps), choose the app you're working on, and go to **Settings** on the left pane.
 There are a few things to do on the page.